foundriesio/docs/source/reference-manual/factory/factory-definition.rst

 lmp
 ---

-Configures the LmP aspects to this factory, including images, distro and machine names.
+Configures the LmP aspects of the Factory, including images, distro, and machine names.
-Variables to be used with the metadata and artifacts.
+Variables to be used with metadata and artifacts.

 .. sidebar:: ``lmp:`` Section Example